apostrophecms/docs/docs/cookbook/html-conversion.md

 ### Modifying the logged-in page display
 If we were to take a look at our page right now while logged-in as an editor, we would see a couple of problems.
 First, the navigation section is styled to be added at the top of the page using a `postion: absolute` CSS rule.
 The problem with this is that this ends up putting our navigation *over* the ApostropheCMS admin-bar.
 Not only can we not see the navigation, but this also blocks access to the admin-bar menus.
 So, we need to add some code onto the page that will move our navigation below the admin-bar in the page flow.

 There are several areas in our project where we could add code to solve this problem.
 In this case, we will add a small script to our asset module again.
-While we could add it to `modules/@apostrophecms/asset/ui/src/index.js` along with the template code, this would result in the delivery of extra unnecessary JavaScript to all users.
-Instead, we will add the code into `modules/@apostrophecms/asset/ui/apos/apps`.
-This folder is commonly used in projects to add new custom Vue UI components and is only served to logged in users.
+While we could add it to `modules/asset/ui/src/index.js` along with the template code, this would result in the delivery of extra unnecessary JavaScript to all users.
+Instead, we will add the code into `modules/asset/ui/apos/apps`.
+This folder is commonly used in projects to add new custom Vue UI components and is only served to logged-in users.

 <AposCodeBlock>